-If members don’t understand the implication and implicit ethos of what the staff of the Labour Party GLU have done then they should read the leaked documents.
+If members don’t understand the implication and implicit ethos of what the staff of the Labour Party GLU have done then they should read the leaked documents: link.

-In short, Staff sabotaged Labour’s election chances; but worst is the abuse of members who didn’t know they were signing up to be surveilled under a “new Stasi system”.
+In short, the documents suggest staff sabotaged Labour’s election chances; worst still is the abuse of members who didn’t know they were signing up to be surveilled under a “new Stasi system”.
 If members don’t understand the implication and implicit ethos, of what those staff did.
 Then that is a terrifying reality to contemplate.

 In a free democratic country, no matter your political views, people should find this terrifying.

-To grasp the full gravity of the Labour leaks it must be understood, “If her majesty’s opposition has ‘intentionally’ thrown two elections, that’s not just a matter for Labour but for the whole country.
+Grasping the full gravity of the Labour leaks and what they revealed, it should be understood, “If her majesty’s opposition has ‘intentionally’ thrown two elections, that’s not just a matter for Labour, but for the whole country.
 You don’t have a democracy if you do ‘NOT’ have an opposition party trying to win.”

 Instead of acting on the evidence, Sir Keir Starmer is hunting the whistleblower he is ignoring the evidence.

 According to Sqwawkbox, there is a Whitewash underway as Starmer names anti-left on the panel to investigate leaked sabotage allegations.
 The appointments to the panel to investigate the scandal of right-wing staff alleged to have undermined the party’s electoral efforts and obstructed disciplinary processes continue an abysmal response to the leaked Labour report and its findings.

 Starmer’s investigation looks more like a pretext for action against the left of the party, as two out of three of its areas of focus involve investigating those who commissioned and created the report – and those who leaked it when no action was taken: